ONTAP Autonomous Ransomware Protection use cases and considerations

 -

-ARP's threat detection depends on its ability recognize an unusual surge in file create, rename, or delete activity.
+ARP's threat detection depends on its ability to recognize an unusual surge in file create, rename, or delete operations.
 If the application itself is the source of the file activity, it cannot be effectively distinguished from ransomware activity.

 -